With over 800 million monthly active users, Instagram is one of the biggest and most popular social media platforms in the world.

 Hashtags are words or phrases preceded by a pound sign(#).
 They help users discover relevant content and accounts to follow on social media sites like Instagram and Twitter.

 Using hashtags makes you more discoverable on Instagram; giving you have a better chance of attracting new followers.
-The right hashtag, or combination of hashtags, expose your brand to a targeted audience of users interested in things directly related to your brand.
+The right hashtag, or combination of hashtags, exposes your brand to a targeted audience of users interested in things directly related to your products and services.

 Posts with hashtags also tend to get more engagement than those without them.
 In fact, posts with at least one hashtag average 12.6 percent more engagement than those without, according to a study by Simply Measured.